 Ever wonder why you recognize, remember, and have an association with a company, even if you don’t use their products?
-It’s because they have strong brand awareness, which means consumers are familiar with—or, aware of—their brands.
+It’s because they have strong brand awareness, which means consumers are familiar with, or aware of, their brands.

 A business’s brand is much more than just a logo or a tagline.
-It’s a combination of what products they sell, how they tell their story, their aesthetic, the customer and brand experience they deliver, what the company stands for, and more.
+It’s a combination of what products they sell, how they tell their story, their aesthetic, the customer experience they deliver, what the company stands for, and more.

-As an example, think about your best friend.
+For example, think about your best friend.
 The first time you met that person, they made an initial impression on you.
 Additional interactions with that person informed your feelings about them over time.
 And based on that, you’ve developed a sense of who they are and what they stand for.
 In your mind, your best friend has a brand.
 It’s formed through the combination of all your experiences with them.

 A customer’s perception of a brand is based on a range of inputs over time.
-Companies build brands by delivering a consistent message and experience across touch points.
-That consistency, that repetition of messaging and experience, is fundamental to making your brand memorable, which is key to building brand awareness.
+Companies build brands by delivering a consistent message and experience across touchpoints.
+That consistency—that repetition of messaging and experience—is fundamental to making your brand memorable, which is key to building brand awareness.

-Though the purchase journey is not linear, the traditional marketing funnel still provides a useful way to visualize it, and to demonstrate the importance of awareness.
+Though the purchase journey is not linear, the traditional marketing funnel still provides a useful way to visualize it and to demonstrate the importance of awareness.